 The Limestone Coast Project targets four troughs, with higher than average temperatures, in the Otway Basin in South Australia.
 It has a large project area with more than 3,500 kilometres2 and an estimated generating potential of more than 1,500 megawatts.

-The project, which includes one of only three Measured Geothermal Resources in Australia, was acquired by Panax in 2007.
-To get a better understanding of the target reservoir and substantially reduce exploration risk, Panax expanded the project by acquiring two additional exploration licences covering the Penola Trough, through a takeover of Osiris Energy in 2008.
+The project, which includes one of only three Measured Geothermal Resources in Australia, was acquired by Raya in 2007.
+To get a better understanding of the target reservoir and substantially reduce exploration risk, Raya expanded the project by acquiring two additional exploration licences covering the Penola Trough, through a takeover of Osiris Energy in 2008.
 The Penola Trough has a unique and extensive database which provided certainty on geothermal temperatures and the quality of target reservoir rocks.

 The target reservoir for this project is the Pretty Hill Sandstone, which is well-known from previous exploration activities.
 Considerable exploration work and studies on target troughs have been carried out by previous owners, including studies by international geothermal experts.